(klor PROE pa mide)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience dizziness, headache, or dyspepsia.
-Have patient report immediately to prescriber urine discoloration, jaundice, significant asthenia, or signs of hypoglycemia (HCAHPS).
+• Patient may experience dizziness, headache, or nausea.
+Have patient report immediately to prescriber dark urine, jaundice, severe loss of strength and energy, or signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.